 Glenda checked her hair in the hallway mirror, adjusted the collar of her blouse, then opened the door with a gently quizzical smile on her face.
 It was three p.m., and she wasn’t expecting anyone, which meant it was probably a door-to-door salesman, or those nice religious folk.
-She always listened politely, and if it was tea time (like now), she’d invite them in, because it must be dreadfully hard to go around knocking on doors and being turned down.
+She always listened politely, and if it was a reasonable time for a cup of tea (like now), she’d invite them in, because it must be dreadfully hard to go around knocking on doors and being turned down.
 People could be awfully rude, too.
 She’d seen Mr Carter, who lived across the street and down two doors, chase a salesman away with his walking stick.
 Ridiculous.
 Of course, some of them were pushy, but it didn’t mean you had to buy what they were selling, or be nasty about it.
 A nice firm hand was all it took.

 “Can I help you?”
 Glenda asked brightly.